mahafareed14/leet-code-problem/README.md

 You may assume the array is the output of JSON.parse.``

 ``
-Given an array arr and a chunk size size, return a chunked array.
+6. Given an array arr and a chunk size size, return a chunked array.
 A chunked array contains the original elements in arr, but consists of subarrays each of length size.
 The length of the last subarray may be less than size if arr.length is not evenly divisible by size.
+``

+`` 7.
+Given a signed 32-bit integer x,  return x with its digits reversed.
+If reversing x causes the value to go outside the signed 32-bit integer range [-231, 231 - 1], then return 0
 ``